What is 1.83425 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 183425 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 183425 are: 1 5 11 23 25 29 55 115 145 253 275 319 575 667 725 1265 1595 3335 6325 7337 7975 16675 36685 183425